Christian Peter: Regular season

+Playoffs

 Post playing career

 Today, Peter speaks openly of his sobriety, past struggles, and those who have helped him along the way.
 He travels to schools, businesses, communities, rehabs, and correctional facilities sharing his story in hopes that someone struggling will be helped.
 Peter currently serves on the board of the Tigger House Foundation, a 501(c) (3) non-profit organization dedicated to achieving a positive impact by reducing the death rate of heroin and opiate addiction.

 Peter is currently residing in his home state of New Jersey with his wife and three children.
 In 2007, he started The Competitive Advantage Companies, a full service insurance brokerage firm based out of Red Bank, NJ.